This post may contain affiliate links. Please read my disclosure policy.

 - This banana bread is decadent AND skinny at just 100 calories and 10g of carbs per slice.

 - It will make your house smell AMAZING!

-- Protein powder – I used PEScience Gourmet Vanilla (code Laurenfitfoodie to save!)
-Not all protein powders bake the same so I can guarantee you’ll get the same result.
-I would recommend a whey+casein blend or plant-based protein powder.
-Or you can just add an extra 1/4 cup of flour!
+- Protein powder – I used PEScience Vanilla (code Laurenfitfoodie to save!)
+Not all protein powders bake the same so I can’t guarantee you’ll get the same result.
+I would recommend a whey+casein blend or a plant-based protein powder.
+Or you can just omit completely and add an extra 1/4 cup of flour!